XIANGYU-MAO/GenVidBench/README.md

 License
 ---
 Updating...

+✨ If you find our data helpful, please point a star.
+Thank you very much!
 <!--
 **genvidbench/GenVidBench** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.